Cubulating random quotients of hyperbolic cubulated groups: Cubical presentations and small-cancellation theory

 Now, let $y$ be the midpoint of $\kappa$, and let $u_2$ be a hyperplane such that $y \in N(u_2)$.
 Let $u_2'$ be the other hyperplane in the same wall $U_2$.
 We claim that neither $u_2$ nor $u_2'$ is $2$--proximate to $p$ or $q$.
-To see this, we will check that $\dist(p \cup q, u_2) > 2 \alpha \systole{Y}$, and similarly for $u_2'$.
+To see this, we will check that $\dist(\{p, q\}, u_2) > 2 \alpha \systole{Y}$, and similarly for $u_2'$.
 For any $x \in N(u_2)$, we have

-Here, the first inequality is the triangle inequality, the second inequality is the diameter bound on $N(u_2)$, the third inequality is \Cref{Eqn:KappaLower}, and the final inequality follows because $\alpha < \frac{1}{20}$.
+Here, the first inequality is the triangle inequality, the second inequality is the diameter bound on $N(u_2)$, the third inequality is \Cref{Eqn:KappaLower}, and the final inequality follows because $\alpha < \frac{1}{20}$ and $2^{-m}$ is tiny.
 Similarly, for any $x' \in N(u_2')$, we have

 Here, the first inequality is the triangle inequality, the second inequality is \Cref{Eqn:FarHyperplanes}, the third inequality is \Cref{Eqn:KappaUpper}, and the final inequality holds because $\alpha < \frac{1}{20}$ and $2^{-m}$ is tiny.
 Thus neither $p$ nor $q$ can be $2$--proximate to $u_2$ or $u_2'$.
 We have thus verified that \Cref{Thm:cubulating X star} applies, hence $\pi_1 X^*$ acts with torsion stabilizers on the CAT(0) cube complex dual to the wallspace structure we have constructed.
 Since $X$ is compact, this action is cocompact.